riclolsen/json-scada/docs/install.md

 * 2 PostgreSQL servers with replication.

-For more than 200.000 tags, a MongoDB sharded cluster may be needed.
+For large systems (like with more than 200.000 tags), a MongoDB sharded cluster may be needed.

 ## Software Requirements